Zjx402/Kea2/README.md

 executed | During exploration, how many times the script is executed? | Has the script been used? fail | (PBT) How many times dose the script failed the assertion during execution?
 (When you have assertion in your script) | When failed, the script found an suspected error.
 (Assertion clause is the expected behaviour) error | How many times dose the script abort during excution due to error (e.g. UI not found.) | When error, the script needs to be fix (script leads to an unexpected state.)

-### Write your own script

-Script is for customizing specific testing scenarios (rechability) and auto-assertions (find functional bugs).
-In the high level, scripts in Kea2 is highly similar to the testing scripts in smoke and regression test.

-Here, we need to focus.

-You can read [Kea - Write your fisrt property](https://kea-docs.readthedocs.io/en/latest/part-keaUserManuel/first_property.html) for more details.

 ## Contributors/Maintainers